DevT02/backdoor-attacks-on-ViTs-with-LoRA/README.md

 - Python 3.8-3.10
 - Last tested: April 2025

-**Fair warning:** Your exact numbers might vary by $\pm$2% for attack success and $\pm$1% for clean accuracy due to GPU randomness, but the overall trends should hold.
+**Fair warning:** Your exact numbers might vary by +/- 2% for attack success and +/- 1% for clean accuracy due to GPU randomness; but the overall trends should hold.

 ---